 Tournaments Abroad will be responsible for the management of the entire international referees group.
 The tournament requires every year the participation of around 80 referees.
 Last year 73 international referees from 21 different nations took part.

 All participating referees will receive free accommodation in a local 3 stars hotel, from one day before the start of the tournament will the day after the finals.
 They will also receive full board, which means free breakfast, lunch and dinner, all taking place in their hotel.
 Local transportation to/from the fields will also be provided.
-Each confirmed referee will receive an official invitation and statement of participation as well as a small monetary compensation which will depend on the number of games they officiate.
-While small, this compensation should be enough to cover VISA expenses and, possibly, a small part of the travel expenses.
+Each confirmed referee will receive an official invitation and statement of participation as well as a small monetary compensation which will be divided between the group.
+While small (approx 150 euros), this compensation should be enough to cover VISA expenses and, possibly, a small part of the travel expenses.

 Tournaments Abroad’s President Daniele Curcio will be the International Referees Coordinator for the tournament.